woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 .. note:: These database access privileges would be required for a read/write WFS service.

-For developers and analysts, a ``postgis_writer`` role, with read/write access to the PostGIS metadata tables, is required.
-This new role should inherit the access rights already assigned to the ``postgis_reader`` role and have additional INSERT, UPDATE, and DELETE privileges on the metadata tables.
+For developers and analysts, a ``postgis_writer`` role with read/write access to the PostGIS metadata objects, is required.
+This new role should inherit the access rights already assigned to the ``postgis_reader`` role and have additional INSERT, UPDATE, and DELETE privileges granted on the metadata objects.

 .. code-block:: sql